 Another reason these are so popular is due to their affordability.
-Even if you choose the best model from the top-quality brand, you’ll be able to afford it without burning a hole in your pocket.
+Even if you choose the best model from a top-quality brand, you’ll be able to afford it without burning a hole in your pocket.

 Types Of Table Saw

 Depending on their structure and specifications, table saws are of various types.
-We’ll be discussing the significant types under this section.
+We’ll be discussing the significant types in this section.
 Now don’t get overwhelmed by the options; we’ll keep it short so that you understand the basic features.

 Jobsite Table Saw

 Usually operated on a stationary surface or stand, this type is typically used by a contractor or a carpenter at the “job site”; therefore, it goes by that name.
 It is lightweight and easy to transport which is why people prefer to use it for on-site work.